redis/redis-doc/topics/sentinel.md

 same time we want to be sure that all the slaves are reconfigured in the case the original leader is no longer working.

+**Sentinel Rule #17** A Sentinel that is an observer for a failover in progress will turn itself into a failover leader, continuing the configuration of the additional slaves, if all the following conditions are true:
+* A failover is in progress, and this Sentinel is an observer.
+* It detects to be an objective leader (so likely the previous leader is no longer reachable by other sentinels).
+* At least 25% of the configured `failover-timeout` has elapsed without any progress in the observed failover process.

 Promoted slave failing during failover
 ---